-- A student who earns a 0.0 GPA in any one term or semester (excluding activity credits). - A student who fails to meet the requirements of his/her Probation status. - A student who fails to meet SAP after their warning will be suspended. - An upper division student who fails to meet a 2.0 semester GPA for consecutive terms or 3 consecutive semesters below a 2.0.
+- A student who earns a 0.0 GPA in any one term or semester (excluding activity credits). - A student who fails to meet the requirements of his/her Probation status. - A student who fails to meet SAP after their warning will be suspended. - An upper division student who fails to meet a 2.0 semester GPA for 3 consecutive semesters.